mjmgooch/food-hygiene-ratings/README.md

 ## Authorities

 ### getAuthoritiesBasic()
-Returns a basic list of authorities (id/name), details can be retrieved by calling `getAuthority()`, results are unbound. https://api.ratings.food.gov.uk/Help/Api/GET-Authorities-basic
+Returns a basic list of authorities (id/name), details can be retrieved by calling `getAuthority()`, results are unbound.
+Optionally specify `pageNumber` and `pageSize` to get specific page results. https://api.ratings.food.gov.uk/Help/Api/GET-Authorities-basic

 ```js